Workplace Accommodations for Employees

 Employees may also request concurrent time off and/or job modifications in accordance with the other applicable University Leave Policies found in the Faculty/Staff Handbook.

 Discrimination and Retaliation Prohibited

 In accordance with the ADA, the University strictly prohibits discrimination and harassment of applicants/employees with qualifying disabilities.
-If you believe you have been subjected to discrimination/harassment on this basis, you should report it to your immediate supervisor and/or the Institutional Equity Manager in the Office of Diversity and Inclusion (412)648-7860.
+If you believe you have been subjected to discrimination/harassment on this basis, you should report it to your immediate supervisor and/or the Institutional Equity Manager in the Office for Equity, Diversity, and Inclusion (412)648-7860.

 The University also strictly prohibits retaliation against any individual who requests a reasonable accommodation, complains about disability discrimination/harassment, and/or participates as a witness in an investigation of alleged disability discrimination/harassment.
-Likewise, if you believe you have been subjected to retaliation as described herein, you should report it to your immediate supervisor and/or Institutional Equity Manager in the Office of Diversity and Inclusion (412)648-7860.
+Likewise, if you believe you have been subjected to retaliation as described herein, you should report it to your immediate supervisor and/or Institutional Equity Manager in the Office for Equity, Diversity, and Inclusion (412)648-7860.